Descriptions of places that no longer exist.

-Jimtown, located near Illinois City, was so named because a lot of guys named Jim lived there (or so the story goes).
+Maybe a couple of these guys were named Jim, too Jimtown, located near Illinois City, was so named because a lot of guys named Jim lived there (or so the story goes).
 Most of the men, regardless of their name, worked at a nearby coal mine.
-It was a tough place full of inpatient guys.
-During a dance one evening, one of the guests didn’t […]
+It was a tough place full of

-Crow Wing village was located along the Mississippi River at the mouth of the Crow Wing River.
+Bealieu House, Crow Wing State Park Crow Wing village was located along the Mississippi River at the mouth of the Crow Wing River.
 For centuries, the Ojibwe and Dakota Indians frequented the area for its abundant game.
 The village eventually grew into the primary commercial center for central Minnesota by the mid-1800s.
 Crow Wing began as a post for the fur trade.
-Jean Baptiste Perrault, an agent for the Northwest […]

 Once upon a time, a village named Sinipi was here The flat path along the backwaters at today's Fenley State Recreation Area was originally one of the main streets for the town of Sinnippi (a word that apparently means "lead ore" in an unspecified Native American language).
 The town was settled in 1831 by

 History Vacation home on Geneva Island Founded in 1836 by Dr. Eli Reynolds and Harvey Gillett about three miles upriver from Muscatine, the village of Geneva was very nearly the county seat of Muscatine County.
 It was, in fact, designated as such by the Wisconsin Territorial legislature in 1837, but the bill was

 Although the Quad Cities region today includes a city named Milan, there was an earlier town of the same name in a different location.
 The first Milan was platted in 1837 into 30 blocks and adjoined the village of Hampton, which was platted a year later.
 This Milan included the area once known as Well's Ferry; Block #1 was the